ClickCease

 So, what is compensable time for workers under California law?
 In a 2018 decision by the Ninth Circuit Court of Appeals, the court explained that there are two categories of compensable time: the time when employees are “under control” of the employer, whether or not the employee is engaging in work activities and the time when an employee is “is suffered or permitted to work” whether or not required to do so.

-If your employer requires you to come in early to work so you can undergo COVID screening and asks you to wait in line for 20 to 60 minutes to be screened, it would appear that this time is under your employer’s control, which would make it compensable.
+If your employer requires you to come in early for COVID screening and wait in line for 20 to 60 minutes, it seems that this time is under their control, making it compensable.

 If you believe that your employer is shortchanging your wages, they are likely doing the same to your co-workers.
 In such cases, a class-action lawsuit may be a viable option.
 An experienced California wage and hour lawyer can answer your questions and make recommendations.